advayta108/zenbu.js/README.md

 <br/>

-It's not yet ready, Zenbu.js is still in alpha.
+No - Zenbu.js is still in alpha, so it may still contain bugs and have large API changes

 </details>